 Marisol Mercado Santiago earned a Ph.D. in Engineering Education from Purdue University under the supervision of Dr. Alice L. Pawley.
 She holds a B.S. in Computer Science and a M.E. in Computer Engineering.
 She was a National Science Foundation Graduate Research Fellow from 2011 to 2014.
 Her dissertation is titled “Culturally responsive engineering education: A case study of a pre-college introductory engineering course at Tibetan Children’s Village School of Selakui.”

 At CREATE for STEM, she works at the Automated Analysis of Constructed Response Research Group.

-In her leisure time, she enjoys cooking, birdwatching, walking, radio shows in Spanish, bicycling, and growing culinary herbs.
-She also enjoys documentaries, music videos in Spanish, and comedy shows from her homeland.
+In her leisure time, she enjoys cooking, birdwatching, walking, bicycling, making crafts, and growing culinary herbs.
+She also enjoys radio shows in Spanish, documentaries, music videos in Spanish, salsa music, jazz, and comedy shows from her homeland.